 Her most noted interviews include Yasser Arafat, Israeli Prime Ministers Ehud Barak and Shimon Peres, Iraqi Deputy Prime Minister Tariq Aziz, Hezbollah leader Hassan Nasrallah, members of the Al Aqsa Martyrs Brigade, Saudi Prince Al Faisal, Laura Bush, George W. Bush, Bill Clinton, Hillary Clinton, Martha Stewart, John McCain, Sarah Jessica Parker, Jane Fonda, Ben Stiller, Rosie ODonnell, Donald Trump and Hugh Grant.

 Prior to MSNBC, Banfield served as the evening news anchor for KDFW-TV, the FOX affiliate in Dallas.
 While there, she received her first Emmy Award for Best News Anchor for her coverage on Cadet Killer and a Texas Associate Press Award for the series To Serve and Survive.
 Banfield also worked at Canadas CICT-TV, as a producer from 1992-93 and from 1993-95 as their evening news anchor and business correspondent.
 In 1994, Banfield earned two IRIS awards for the Best News Documentary and Best of Festival categories, where she chronicled the life of a homeless man.

 Banfield received a bachelor's degree in political studies and French from Queen's University in Ontario, Canada.
 In 1992, she continued her language education in an Advanced French Studies program at the University of British Columbia.
+In 2009, she earned a Journalism Law School fellowship from Loyola Law School in California.
 Also, she completed the Canadian Securities Course.